Atrix256/SampleZoo/README.md

 # SampleZoo
-Simple copy/paste-able implementations of sampling patterns, with objective tests to compare them.
+Simple copy/paste-able implementations of sampling patterns, with objective and subjective tests to compare them.

 Created by Alan Wolfe (alan.wolfe@gmail.com)